dante-ferr/ai-delver-client/README.md

   Initializes and updates git submodules without overwriting local changes.

 - `make ensure-env`
-  Creates a .env file in the ai_delver_intelligence directory with your UID and GID if it doesn't exist.
+  Creates a .env file in the intelligence directory with your UID and GID if it doesn't exist.

 - `make build`
   Builds and starts the Docker containers in detached mode.
 Automatically runs update-submodules and ensure-env first.